G-Research/ParquetSharp/docs/Reading.md

 # Reading Parquet files

-The low-level ParquetSharp API provides the `ParquetFileReader` class for reading Parquet files.
+The low-level ParquetSharp API provides the `ParquetSharp.ParquetFileReader` class for reading Parquet files.
-This is usually constructed from a file path, but may also be constructed from a `ManagedRandomAccessFile`, which wraps a .NET `System.IO.Stream` that supports seeking.
+This is usually constructed from a file path, but may also be constructed from a `ParquetSharp.IO.ManagedRandomAccessFile`, which wraps a .NET `System.IO.Stream` that supports seeking.

 ```csharp
 using var fileReader = new ParquetFileReader("data.parquet");